 The Late Payment of Commercial Debts (Interest) Act 1998 requires Colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
-During the accounting period 1 August 2022 to 31 July 2023, the average day's credit taken was 17 days (20 days 2021/22) and 95% of invoices were paid within 30 days.
+During the accounting period 1 August 2023 to 31 July 2024, the average day's credit taken was 16 days (17 days 2022/23) and 97% (95% in 2022/23) of invoices were paid within 30 days.
 The College incurred no interest charges in respect of late payment for this period.